 - Transparency in the public interest.
 The Agency recognizes businesses may be subject to similar privacy laws in other jurisdictions, including in other US States.
 In considering its rules and guidance, the Agency aims to simplify “compliance for businesses operating across jurisdictions“ and avoid “unnecessary confusion for consumers who may not understand which laws apply to them.”
 Metrics, when taken with other information, can help inform “the Agency, Attorney General, policymakers, academics, and members of the public” about businesses’ compliance challenges.

-Since California Consumer Privacy Act (CCPA) went into effect on January 1, 2020, millions of Californians (and non-Californians) have exercised their CCPA rights.
-In 2021, the numbers just went up: businesses must process nearly double the number of privacy rights they processed in 2020.
+Since California Consumer Privacy Act (CCPA) went into effect on January 1, 2020, millions of Californians (and non-Californians) have exercised their CCPA rights to public records requests.
+In 2021, the numbers just went up with the California Public Records Act: businesses must process nearly double the number of privacy rights they processed in 2020.
 For example, organizations required to offer DNS, saw that 63% of total requests received were DNS requests—making them the bulk of requests.

-From our point of view, expanded reporting is just one of a number of operational enhancements you’ll need to make.
+From our point of view, expanded reporting is just one of a number of operational enhancements you’ll need to make based on these proposed regulations.
 For example, HR data—anything from payroll information, to 401(k) participation, to recruiting—would now be subject to the CPRA’s uncapped look-back provision and data minimization requirements, particularly in the case of “sensitive personal information”.
 Privacy managers will need to work with HR partners to clarify departmental data practices and update organizational policies and procedures for privacy rights compliance.

 And since HR data generally resides in different platforms from customer data, privacy managers will need to have an actionable grasp on this side of the company’s processing ecosystem.
 The time to inventory systems and map data is now.